 In a hybrid SaaS scenario, the cloud benefits of SaaS are combined with physical applications installed on-site.
 This allows for the provision of the convenience of the cloud with the security and user control that traditional software can provide.

 How hybrid saas solutions work

 With a hybrid SaaS solution, a user can access the functions of the software from the cloud.
-They log into an application from their web browser of choice and then user several aspects of the solution in the cloud.
-However, their data is stored offline before being encrypted and then transferred using the internet.
+They log into an application from their web browser and then use several aspects of the solution in the cloud.
+However, their data is stored offline before being encrypted and transferred using the internet.

-Data storage in a hybrid SaaS scenario can be completed via an on-site server managed by the business, or via the cloud which is managed by the application host.
-This provides the user with far more control over where their data is stored.
+Data storage in a hybrid SaaS scenario can be completed via an on-site server managed by the business or via the cloud, which the application host manages.
+This gives the user far more control over where their data is stored.
 As well, users can enjoy security without having to sacrifice the convenience of the cloud.

 Who should go hybrid?

 Hybrid SaaS can be the perfect solution for those businesses who want to explore the benefits of the cloud but don’t yet wish to migrate their entire operations to the cloud.
 And this is more common than you think; many businesses prefer to work with their existing technology and systems while they use the cloud.